aer0ss/aerofs/tools/cache/README.md

 Problems
 --------

- - apt index download form upstream is slow (and sometimes unreliable) and this is magnified by the fact that many base containers discard the apt index to save space
+ - apt index download from upstream is slow (and sometimes unreliable) and this is magnified by the fact that many base containers discard the apt index to save space
  - package downloads from upstream is slow (and sometimes unreliable)